a short philosophy on privilege - having, building, sharing

 a(n) (emerging) useful taxonomy of privilege (in the works)

-level 1: acknowledging basic conditions about growing up in the context you did
+level 1: acknowledging basic conditions about growing up in the context you did.

 like everyone else - each with their own distinct set - growing up, i had several privileges:

-under my parents' control:
+1) privileges somewhat under my parents' control:

 - pretty liberal parents (not dogmatic, mostly allowed me to explore my interests)